zerasul/genesis-code-docs/docs/commands.md

 * Create Project.
 * Set Gens Command path.
 * Compile for Debugging.
+* Import a new TMX file.
+* Import a new Json TMX file.

 **NOTE**: All the commands start with "Genesis Code: ".